 A reunion dinner (nián yè fàn) is held on New Year’s Eve during which family members gather for a celebration.

-Now that you’ve learned more about the holiday, check out these fun Chinese New Year crafts!
+Now that you’ve learned more about the holiday, check out these fun Chinese New Year crafts and activities!

 In the Chinese culture, dragons are thought to be linked to good luck, wisdom, and long life.
 My point is, these are one of those Chinese New Year crafts you're definitely going to want to make!
 It's easy and inexpensive with egg cartons.